We’ve all had those optometry cases—the ones where we know that if our patient had waited just a day longer, they might have never made it in at all.

-There is a common misconception that optometrists just refract in corporate settings, but it is exactly that, a misconception.
-Optometrists have ample opportunities to treat and manage ocular disease, as well as the opportunity to impact a patient’s life.
+There is a common misconception that optometrists just refract in corporate-affiliated settings, but it is exactly that, a misconception.
+Optometrists practicing in these offices have ample opportunities to treat and manage ocular disease, as well as the opportunity to impact a patient’s life.

-Here we share four case studies managed by optometrists in National Vision locations where timely intervention was likely the difference between life and death.
+Here we share four case studies managed by optometrists practicing in offices at National Vision retail locations where timely intervention was likely the difference between life and death.

-Case Study 1: Parinaud Syndrome / Pineal Gland Germinoma
+Case Study 1: Parinaud Syndrome and Pineal Gland Germinoma

 DOCTOR: SVETLANA PEKOVIC, OD